Manteswami Kavya

 The confrontation of Siddappaaji with the Panchalas (Blacksmiths) of Halaguuru is fraught with symbolic qualities.
 This represents a stage in civilization when technology had to be liberated from its hereditary practitioners.
 This incident is narrated very dramatically.

 Finally, Manteswamy acquires many followers in a number of communities and settles down at Boppegowdanapura.
 His shrine is at this place.
 Two of his important disciples have their shrines at Chikkelluru and KappaDi.
+Another disciple Chennapaaji Swamy has his shrine at Mangadahalli near Channapatna.
+It is believed that Chennapaaji swamy resides at the Chennapaaji hill near Mangadahalli and Kodamballi.

 ‘Manteswamy Kavya’ and its cognate epics have many distinctive features.
 They have selected a language which is a dialect, both geographically and socially.
 This choice is remarkable in the context of literary texts.
 Secondly, the narrative style is a combination of the poetic, the dramatic and a simple narration in prose.
 This adds to the impact of the epic.
 Thirdly, it is episodic and each episode may be recited independently of its broader context.
 This work delineates the life of unlettered communities.
 Most of these epics have a theory regarding the origin of the universe and their community is usually found in the nucleus of the story.
 This gives a sense of identity and pride to these communities.
 Actually, they depict different stages in the history of civilization.